PurpleMB/purplemb.github.io/_posts/2025-10-03-monster-calculator.markdown

 </p>

 <p>
-During the course of developing <span class="book-title">MCC</span>, I was able to tackle a large number of distinct challanges.
+During the course of developing <span class="book-title">MCC</span>, I was able to tackle a large number of distinct challenges.
 The initial stages of the project allowed me to experiment with more efficiently querying APIs to gather required data, requiring an analysis of what queries could be optimized or changed to minimize unnecessary waiting.
 Following this, working with the SQLite C++ integration provided an opportunity to evaluate patterns in database queries in order to ensure queries could be formed flexibly while mitigating dangers such as unsanitized user input.
-Concluding the project by developing a interface using <a href="https://github.com/ocornut/imgui" target="_blank">Dear ImGui</a> required mapping the connections between different phases of data processing and interaction in order to properly manage state and user input.
-By utilizing a range of tools and languages, I was able to deepen my understanding of topics such as API usage, database formation and interaction, and creating an interface to faciliate a better user experience.
+Concluding the project by developing a user interface using Dear ImGui required mapping the connections between different phases of data processing and interaction in order to properly manage state and user input.
+By utilizing a range of tools and languages, I was able to deepen my understanding of topics such as API usage, database formation and interaction, and creating an interface to facilitate a better user experience.
 </p>

 <p>